 Nonetheless, there is plenty of room for surprises.
 After Rebels and The Mandalorian, fans know that Dave Filoni is going to deliver a quintessentially “Star Wars” product.
 That he gets to finish this series is a gift to both its fans and Filoni himself.

-Reminder, the premiere date for Season 7 of The Clone Wars is February 17, 2020, according to a now-deleted video promoting Disney+.
+UPDATE: The premiere date for Season 7 of The Clone Wars is February 21, 2020, according to the new trailer released by Disney+

 What do you expect to see in the final season of the series?
 Share your ideas in the comments below!